conmaol/gadelica/grammar/nouns.md

 > Latha de na làithean chaidh e mach agus chunnaic e **lach a’** snàmh air loch.

-In this examples, the nominative feminine common noun `lach` ‘duck’ is modified by the particle `a’` (which itself takes the dative noun `snàmh` ‘swimming’ as its complement) – `lach a’ snàmh` ‘a duck swimming’.
+In this example, the nominative feminine common noun `lach` ‘duck’ is modified by the particle `a’` (which itself takes the dative noun `snàmh` ‘swimming’ as its complement) – `lach a’ snàmh air loch` ‘a duck swimming in a lake’.

-It is not clear whether *proper nouns* can also be modified by prepositions, since there are no examples in the current text being analysed.
+*Proper nouns* can also be modified by prepositions.

-(Cumhall à Glaschu)
+> ◊ Mharbhadh **Cumhall à** Glaschu.

+Here, the preposition `à` ‘from’ is a modifier of the proper noun `Cumhall` – `Cumhall à Glaschu` ‘Cumhall from Glasgow’.

 Notes: